-DELIVERY Face-to-face teaching Face-to-face, Distance learning, etc. USE OF INFORMATION AND COMMUNICATIONS Use of power-point in teaching TECHNOLOGY Use of "e-course" for supplying e educational material to Use of ICT in teaching, laboratory education, students communication with students TEACHING METHODS A a livite Compostor would and The manner and methods of teaching are Activity Lectures Semester workload 39 described in detail.
-55 Lectures, seminars, laboratory practice, fieldwork, Study and analysis of literature 33 study and analysis of bibliography, tutorials, Study and write-up of 11 placements, clinical practice, art workshop, assignment '' interactive teaching, educational visits, project, Practical exercises 15 essay writing, artistic creativity, etc. Tradition divorcises The student's study hours for each learning activity are given as well as the hours of non-directed Course total 120 study according to the principles of the ECTS STUDENT PERFORMANCE EVALUATION Electronist and a second state of the state of Description of the evaluation procedure Final written exam that includes: Language of evaluation, methods of evaluation, summative or conclusive, multiple choice Questions of written elaboration questionnaires, short-answer questions, open- Questions of comparison ended questions, problem solving, written work, • essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students.
+DELIVERY Face-to-face teaching Face-to-face, Distance learning, etc. USE OF INFORMATION AND COMMUNICATIONS Use of power-point in teaching TECHNOLOGY Use of "e-course" for supplying (educational material to Use of ICT in teaching, laboratory education, communication with students students TEACHING METHODS Activity Semester workload The manner and methods of teaching are Lectures 39 described in detail.
+Study and analysis of 55 Lectures, seminars, laboratory practice, fieldwork, literature 33 study and analysis of bibliography, tutorials, Study and write-up of 11 placements, clinical practice, art workshop, assignment interactive teaching, educational visits, project, Practical exercises 15 essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non-directed study according to the principles of the ECTS Course total 120 STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure Final written exam that includes Language of evaluation, methods of evaluation, Tindi William Sam Marineleas • summative or conclusive, multiple choice Questions of written elaboration 1 questionnaires, short-answer questions, open- Questions of comparison ended questions, problem solving, written work, k, Questions of critical assessment essay/report, oral examination, public presentation, laboratory work, clinical examination 1 of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students.